squaremo/rabbit.js/README.md

 <a name="running"></a>
 ## Getting something running

-In the repo directory, get the dependencies:
+In the source directory, get the dependencies:

     rabbit.js$ npm install
-    rabbit.js$ npm install socket.io@0.6.17

 You also need RabbitMQ, of course.
 Follow the [installation instructions](http://www.rabbitmq.com/install.html), or if you